notinecrafter/Its-Working/README.md

 # It's Working
 It's Working is an open source educational environment where teachers can upload files and students can download them.
-Currently in alpha, public beta will begin soon.
+We are currently in public beta, and we are testing with a closed testing group in The Netherlands.
 ##Features

 It's Working is based around groups.
 A teacher should be assigned one group for each class he/she teaches.
-This group will show up in both the teachers main page as that of the students.
+Both students and teacher can then view this group from the main page.
+The main page shows the groups in a collapsing directory structure, not unlike file browsers everyone is familiar with.

-The teacher can then upload files make folders, and delete the files again in this group, not unlike a common directory structure.
+The teacher can then upload files, make folders, and delete the files again in this group, also like a common directory structure.
 There is no limit to the amount and levels of folders that can be made (other than the physical storage space).
-Teachers can also make rich text files directly from the browser using markdown.
+Teachers can also make rich text files, formatted in html, directly from the browser using markdown.

 Teachers can also make projects, where students submit files and teachers can view and grade these files.
 If they have set a deadline, the submission time will show green – provided the file was submitted in time.
 If it was not, the submission time will be red instead.